tndavies/Climate-Model/README.md

 ```
 You can then access the latitude grid used, temporal points, as well as the corressponding surface temperature distributions.
 (see Sim_Result dataclass in climate.py)

+(plots.py demos some uses for the climate model)